-Cracks found on more than 5% of older Boeing 737s in ‘pickle fork’ inspections
+Cracks found on 5% of older Boeing 737s jets in inspections

 More than 5% of older Boeing 737 jets that underwent urgent inspections worldwide in the past week have cracks in a structure connecting the wings to the fuselage and will have to be temporarily grounded.

 “This condition could adversely affect the structural integrity of the airplane and result in loss of control of the airplane,” FAA said in the order, which required jets with cracks to be grounded until they can be fixed.
-The FAA has no authority outside the U.S., but such orders are generally followed by other nations.
+The FAA has no authority outside the U.S., but such orders are generally heeded by other nations.

+Aircraft with 22,600 to 29,999 flights must be inspected over the next 1,000 flights.
+There are a total of about 6,800 737 Next Generation jets in service around the world, so the cracking has so far affected less than 1% of the entire fleet.

+Brazilian carrier Gol Linhas Aereas Inteligentes SA said it would remove 11 of the jets from service.
+Grounding those planes to make repairs will affect 3% of passengers through Dec.
+15. Southwest Airlines Co. has grounded two aircraft for signs of cracking after the initial round of inspections.
+The Dallas-based company has about 100 more aircraft to examine under the FAA requirement.

-Boeing didn’t immediately respond to a request for comment on the inspection findings.
-After the FAA order earlier this month, the company said that “safety and quality” are its top priorities and it’s working with customers to address any needed repairs as soon as possible.
+After the FAA order earlier this month, Boeing said that “safety and quality” are its top priorities and it’s working with customers to address any needed repairs as soon as possible.

-Portions of Wednesday’s phone call were earlier reported by the website Leeham News and Analysis.
+Portions of Wednesday’s phone call with Boeing and airlines were reported earlier by the website Leeham News and Analysis.

 ‘Pickle Fork’

-Boeing is setting up a repair station in Victorville, California, and expects fixes to take two to three weeks per plane, said the person familiar with the disussions.
+Boeing is setting up a repair station in Victorville, California, and expects fixes to take two to three weeks per plane, said the person familiar with the discussions.

-Southwest Airlines, which flies an all-737 fleet, has grounded two aircraft for signs of cracking after the initial round of inspections.
-The company has about 100 more aircraft to examine under the FAA requirement.

 The cracks were first discovered on planes being overhauled in China, the FAA said earlier.
 The structure affected is known as a “pickle fork” and helps attach the wing to the fuselage.
 It’s supposed to last the lifetime of the plane without cracking.